Council Tax Information

 Your parish clerk's contact details can be found by downloading the parish clerks list [pdf] 93KB.

-The amount of council tax you pay depends on where you live within the borough, the value of your property and your personal circumstances.
+Not everyone pays the same amount of council tax.
+Where you live within the borough, the value of your property and your personal circumstances are all factored into our billing.
 You can view this in either an Excel or PDF format via the links below:

 - Council tax charge per band - 2020 [xlsx] 14KB